-Textiles, creating one of the leading sectors in Turkey's economy added value.
-High-quality products, proximity to large markets, flexibility and speed of production organization, factors such as human resources, increasing Turkey's competitiveness in the international market.
-Despite all these advantages; The lack of adequate digitalization of design in the sector makes it difficult to compete with developed countries and large companies in the foreign market.
+Textile and apparel are among leading sectors adding value to Turkey’s economy.
+Turkey’s competitiveness in international markets is increased by high-quality products, proximity to large markets, flexibility and speed of production organization, and factors such as human resources.
+Despite all these advantages, lack of adequate digitalization of design in the sector makes it difficult to compete with developed countries and large companies in the foreign market.

-The beneficiary of the project, Istanbul Ready-to-Wear and Apparel Exporters' Association (İHKİB), aims to create an infrastructure in line with the requirements of the age, as well as to increase the digital skills of SMEs and innovative entrepreneurs operating in the ready-to-wear and textile sectors.
+The beneficiary of the project, Istanbul Apparel Exporters’ Association (IHKIB), aims to create an infrastructure in line with the requirements of the era, as well as to increase the digital skills of SMEs and innovative entrepreneurs operating in the ready-to-wear and textile sectors.

 Integration of digital supply chains and global platforms is another goal of the project.
 The strategy for adaptation to the digital market will be determined with networks to be established at local and international levels.
 Special trainings on the subject will be designed and service provider handbooks will be prepared.

-Today, the presence of substances harmful to nature and human health in textile materials prevents Turkish ready-to-wear industry actors from entering EU markets.
-In order to eliminate this problem and to strengthen the position of local actors in the international market by providing health and environmental standards, the test and analysis infrastructure of the EKOTEKS Laboratory, which was established by İHKİB in 1998, will be strengthened by the use of technological products and the development of new analysis methods.
+Currently, the presence of substances harmful to nature and human health in textile materials prevents Turkish ready-to-wear industry actors from entering EU markets.
+In order to eliminate this problem and to strengthen the position of local actors in the international market by providing health and environmental standards, the test and analysis infrastructure of the EKOTEKS Laboratory established by İHKİB in 1998, will be strengthened by the use of technological products and the development of new analysis methods in more eco-friendly environment.

-It is expected that new methods will be developed and implemented to detect harmful particles that pose a threat to both humans and the environment in the content of textile products through the laboratory.
-In addition, within the scope of the project, research and development studies will be carried out on methods that will test organic cotton, whose importance is increasing day by day in the ready-to-wear market.
+It is expected that new methods will be developed and implemented to detect harmful particles that pose a threat to both human and the environment in the content of textile products.
+In addition, within the scope of the project, research and development studies will be carried out on methods that will test Organic Turkish Cotton.

-The project, in the long run "is produced entirely in Turkey" to express the foreign market embraced almost as a trademark and Turkey's "fastest manufacturer and supplier" aims to contribute to becoming an actor with adjectives.
+The project, in the long run aims to adopt "is produced entirely in Turkey" expression within the foreign market and to contribute to becoming the "fastest manufacturer and supplier" in Turkey.

 |Project Owner||Implementation Area||Detailed Information|